Janani241/Janani241/README.md

 👋 Hi, I’m Janani Pradeep.

-💼 I'm a Data enthusiast with a Master's Degree in Computer Science.
+💼 I'm a Data & AI enthusiast with a Master's Degree in Computer Science.

 💡 I’m passionate about leveraging data-driven insights integrating Applied AI methodologies to solve complex problems and drive innovation.